-A. Kimo Morris
+A. Kimo Morris, Ph.D.

-Academic & Professional Biosketch (revised 5/6/08)
+Academic & Professional Biosketch (revised 1/20/17)

-UCSBAspiring to be a marine biologist, UCSB was the best possible place to be.
+UCSBI graduated from Torrance High School in 1990 after which I attended the University of California, Santa Barbara where I earned a Bachelor of Arts degree in Zoology with an emphasis in marine ecology.
+UCSB was the best possible place to be.
 I've always been an avid surfer and diver, and I always found time to play in the ocean between study sessions.
 While I was there, UCSB ranked #1 for marine biology programs - this is something I did not appreciate until after I found myself in the real world.
 Santa Barbara students in marine biology are exposed to lots of opportunities.
 For example, during my junior and senior years, I approached Professor Armand Kuris in the Biology Department regarding undergraduate research.
 The following day, Professor Kuris had introduced me to Kevin Lafferty, a post-doctoral researcher in his lab.
 Kevin had given me a "long shot" project and allowed me the freedom to run with it.

 Download the paper here [pdf].